manussekhar/German_Notes/Conjugation/Conjugation.md

-Sentence structre is Subject + verb
+Sentence structre is Subject + verb + o
 [[Subject]]

 On a verb there are 2 parts